-Camp Adair was eventually converted into an Air Force Base.
+Camp Adair was eventually converted into an Air Force Station.
 The Adair Air Force Station was in existence from about 1957 – 1969.
 The AAFS was home to the regional SAGE Support Facility, a Cold War radar defense system.
-At one point, there was plans to put in a missile silo in the area that is now the Pacific Region Composting site, just north of Camp Adair Road.
+At one point, there was plans to site BOMARC missiles in the area that is now part of the US Forest Service, just north of Camp Adair Road.

 After the Air Force Station closed, all of its lands and buildings were either deeded or sold to other groups.
 They now form the nucleus of the modern day City of Adair Village.
 The original residences, which consist of houses on Willamette, Laurel, Columbia, and Azalea Streets were the used as Officers’ Housing for the Adair Air Force Station.
-In addition the Air Force Station occupied buildings currently used by Santiam Christian School, Oregon/SW Washington Laborers’ School, Oregon Department of Fish and Wildlife, and the Block Building.
+In addition the Air Force Station occupied buildings currently used by Santiam Christian School, a Valley Catering, the Oregon Department of Fish and Wildlife, and the Block Building.

 The City of Adair Village was platted in 1973 and incorporated in by election in May of 1976.
 The Officers’ Housing used by the Air Force was in the area platted to become Adair Meadows, but a clerical error on the documents changed the name to Adair Village.
 The originating founders decided to stay with the Adair Village name rather than start the process over again.